sardonicpresence/glucose/manual/reference.rst

 ==================

-The **glucose** language is presently trivial and only supports the global declaration of 32-bit integer and 64-bit floating-point constants, as well as enumeration data types.
+The **glucose** language is presently trivial and only supports the global declaration of 32-bit integer and 64-bit floating-point constants, enumeration data types and non-recursive, single-argument functions.

 A **glucose** source file consists of zero or more definitions, each starting at the beginning of a line, optionally seperated by white-space.
 The order